 This is a simple way to make labels using printable vinyl and your Cricut!
 Have any questions about printable vinyl or the label-making process?
 I’d be happy to answer them in the comments!

-More Projects to Make
+More Printable Vinyl Projects to Make

 Looking for more ideas to make with printable vinyl?
 Here are some ideas!